Southwell is a vibrant market town with colourful independent shops and plenty of places to eat and stay.

 The Gate to Southwell Festival

-Held annually and now considered one of the country's premier music events, the festival has something for everyone including music, dance, a children's festival and much more.
-Save the date 9 to 12 June 2016
+Held annually and now considered one of the country's premier music events, the festival has something for everyone including music, dance, a children's festival, arts and crafts, street entertainment and much more.

 Southwell's Town Council has supported a local group's venture by sending a letter of friendship to the Mayor and citizens of Sarzana.
 The group aim to promote friendship and understanding between the people of Southwell and district and those of Sarzana and district in Italy.
 They want to encourage visits by individuals and groups to and from towns.